liiskmaa/trading-bot/README.md

 **`dry_run`** — Logs what it would do.
 No orders placed, no state saved.
 Useful for verifying your config and watching the grid level calculations.

 **`paper`** — Connects to the real Binance WebSocket for live prices, but uses virtual balances.
+The starting capital is split roughly 50/50 between USDT and BTC so both the buy orders below price and the sell orders above price have capital backing them from the start.
 Orders are simulated: when the live price crosses a level, the bot treats it as filled and places the next order.
 Everything is saved to the database so it survives restarts.
 No API keys needed.

 **`live`** — Real orders, real money.
 Requires `live_confirmation: true` explicitly set in the config.
 The bot refuses to start in live mode without this flag — it's not a soft warning.